 Blue jeans are inherently American and thus they have been banned in North Korea, because they symbolize American values of capitalism and individuality which are in contrast with the communist regime in North Korea.

 Thus, as you can decipher, jeans including jeans for men have a loaded history and they have stood the test of time because of their versatility and durability.
 Denim jeans never go out of fashion.
-Thus, you should hurry to your local Export Mall immediately to get the best jeans pants for the lowest prices.
+Thus, you should hurry to your local Export Leftovers In Lahore immediately to get the best jeans pants for the lowest prices.